Pathoschild/smapi-mod-dump/source/~JohnsonNicholas/LunarDisturbances/README.md

 -- monsters spawn every 10 real-world seconds if you are outside.

 ## Changelog
+1.0.8
+- Feature to turn off moon display added
+- Updates for SMAPI 3.0 started.
+- Moon no longer watches you break down your financial report.
+- Some debug lines removed
+- Updated the integration logger text

 1.0.7
 - Updated for SDV 1.3.32
 - API updated for moon rise and set times